BHP wanted to buy Anglo American, but not even A$75bn could get the deal over the line

 What’s more, BHP can buy Anglo American at a slightly discounted price, with its shares having dropped 12% in the 12 months prior to this deal being confirmed.
 Anglo American is heavily exposed to nickel and price declines led to a fall in profit and consequential cut in its dividend.
 It wrote down its nickel business as well as its De Beers diamond unit.

-Not necessarily.
-As with all deals, it is subject to shareholder and regulatory approval.
-And they may not be so keen.
-Some of Anglo American’s biggest investors have criticised the deal, including the South African government – specifically the state-owned Public Investment Corporation.
+We now know the deal is not going ahead.
+As with all deals, it was never going to be a fait accompli.
+It would have been subject to shareholder and regulatory approval.
+Not all of them were keen, some of Anglo American’s biggest investors have criticised the deal, including the South African government – specifically the state-owned Public Investment Corporation.

 Mining Minister Gwede Mantashe told the Financial Times he was against the plan, noting the country’s previous experience with BHP was not positive.
 Perhaps another secret reason is because it does not want to see the platinum it mines fall even more out of favour than they are already, with price declines.
 In fact, the deal is conditional on Anglo American giving up its platinum and iron ore operations.
 Another investor, Legal & General Investment Management, declared that it undervalues the future prospects of Anglo America.
 If the deal proceeded it would be a big blow for the UK market, losing such a big company.